CasEsselink/portfolio/ReadMe.md

 The spring boot service I made: https://github.com/fontys-group3/bestel-service

 ### 4. Individual project
 For my individual project I made a vue front-end and a springboot back-end.
 I used vue with javascript and uses axios to connect to the back-end.
 This connection is made with Rest calls.
-The springboot servers are made with java.
-I have multiple servers, that all use there own mysql database.
-The connection to the is made with hibernate as on orm.
+The springboot services are made with java.
+I have multiple services, that all use there own mysql database.
+The connection to the database is made with hibernate as on orm.
 I used usability testing to ensure that my web application is user-friendly.

 The link to my individual project: https://github.com/S3Puzzle